 Golden package Tour to Nepal

 This Nepal Package takes you for tour of Kathmandu, Chitwan & Pokhara.
 Kathmandu is the capital city of of Nepal which enchants tourists with its rich culture and cuisines.
 Kathmandu Packages include visits to places like the Kumari Ghar, a famous holy shrine and the majestic temples make you feel spiritual and blessed.
-Your quest for divinity continues with visit to myriad stupas and monasteries.
+Your quest for divinity continues with visit to myriad stupa and monasteries.
 Chitwan is famous for jungle safari tour in preserved wildlife national park.
 Pokhara is famous for panoramic views of the Annapurna Himalaya range & crystal lakes.
 This is the gateways to the famous Annapurna trekking in Nepal.

 Day 1: Arrive Kathmandu